How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 Candidates start typing before they understand the problem.
 Strong candidates spend the first 5–7 minutes clarifying constraints, working through examples, and discussing their approach.

-2. Not Starting With a Brute-Force Solution
+2. Not Starting With a Simple Solution

 3. Coding in Silence